 WHO WE ARE

-Under supervision of a CEO, Hospice employs officee staff, nurcing staff and caregivers.
+Under the supervision of a CEO, Hospice employs office staff, nursing staff, and caregivers.
 An annually elected Board of volunteers from the community governs the Hospice.
-Over 1000 patients have been cared for by Camdeboo Hospice since its inception and at any one time about 200 patients are being cared for.
-Funding comes from ongoing fund-raising activities, donations, and from other organisations such as the Department of Health.
+Over 1000 patients have been cared for by Camdeboo Hospice since its inception and at any one time, about 90 patients are being cared for.
+Funding comes from ongoing fund-raising activities, donations, and other organizations such as the National Lotteries Commission.

-Camdeboo Hospice fills a gap in health services by providing a holistic home-based palliative care service to patients and their families living with life-limiting illnesses in four semi-rural Eastern Cape towns: Graaff-Reinet, Aberdeen, Klipplaat and Jansenville.
-The Nursing Services Manager travels to the outlying towns each month to oversee the care of the patients and to monitor and support the staff based there.
+Camdeboo Hospice fills a gap in health services by providing a holistic home-based palliative care service to patients and their families living with life-threatening illnesses in Graaff-Reinet.

 Hospice Professional Nurses receive intense and extensive training in palliative care and keep up to date on advancements made in this highly specialized field of nursing.
-Their team of Caregivers are empowered with the necessary skills to provide an empathetic, efficient and professional holistic home-based service.
-Our 2 Nurses, working closely with the Caregivers, provide regular in-house and on-hand training and lectures on matters such as infection control, general hygiene, healthcare, bed-bathing, oral care, counselling, etc
+Their team of Caregivers is empowered with the necessary skills to provide an empathetic, efficient, and professional holistic home-based service.
+Our 2 Nurses, working closely with the Caregivers, provide regular in-house and on-hand training and lectures on matters such as infection control, general hygiene, healthcare, bed-bathing, oral care, counseling, etc.

-Psychosocial services, including bereavement counselling and referrals to relevant specialists and/or government departments, is provided by our Nursing personnel.
+Psychosocial services, including bereavement counseling and referrals to relevant specialists and/or government departments, are provided by our Nursing personnel.

 A support system is in place for all staff, but particularly for the Caregivers, where they attend monthly individual debriefing sessions with a Professional Counsellor to motivate and encourage them to continue their services in what is often a stressful and sometimes traumatic calling.

-Poverty relief is provided to our patients in the form of material support, but never in cash: monthly food supplements are issued to paediatric, TB, Cancer and Category 2 and 3 HIV&AIDS patients; medical equipment is loaned to patients; basic medical supplies are provided; donations of good quality blankets and second hand clothing is distributed whenever possible, etc
+Poverty relief is provided to our patients in the form of material support, but never in cash: monthly food supplements are issued to pediatric, TB, Cancer, and Category 2 and 3 HIV&AIDS patients; medical equipment is loaned to patients; basic medical supplies are provided; donations of good quality blankets and second-hand clothing is distributed whenever possible, etc.

 - To promote within the community and within sectors of the medical services the concept of community care.